 The building was constructed between 1866 and 1883 by Joseph Poelaert, who died four years before the Palace was inaugurated.
 For the building to be completed, 3,000 houses had to be torn down.

 The only part of Brussels that can compete with the beauty of the Palais de Justice is the Grand Place.
 Visiting the Palace should be a must when staying in Brussels and we highly recommend discovering its interior to see one of the main jewels of Europe.
-It is free to enter.
-Do you still need more reasons?
+And as if you needed another reason: it is free to enter.

 From Monday – Friday: 8 am – 5 pm